As of January 1, 2013, you will be asked to show one of the following Photo IDs at your polling place:

 HOW TO GET A PHOTO ID:

-If you do not currently have one of the Photo IDs above, you can make your voting experience as fast and easy as possible by getting one free of charge:
+If you do not currently have one of the Photo IDs above, you can get one free of charge:

-- Registered voters cand get a voter registration card with a photo from the Pickens County Registration & Elections Commission during normal office hours by simply providing your name, date of birth and the last four digits of your Social Security Number.
+- Registered voters can get a voter registration card with a photo from the Elections Office by providing your name, date of birth, and the last four digits of your Social Security Number.
 Click here to learn how to register to vote.